An Explainable Deep-learning Model of Proton Auroras on Mars: Abstract

 \section{Abstract}

-Proton auroras are widely observed on the day-side of Mars, identified as a significant intensity enhancement in the hydrogen Ly‐${\rm \alpha}$ (121.6 nm) emission between $\sim$ 120 – 150~km altitudes.
-Solar wind protons penetrating as energetic neutral atoms into Mars’ thermosphere are thought to be responsible for these auroras.
-Understanding proton auroras is therefore important for characterizing the solar wind interaction with Mars’ atmosphere.
+Proton auroras are widely observed on the dayside of Mars, identified as a significant intensity enhancement in the hydrogen Lyman‐${\rm \alpha}$ (Ly-${\rm \alpha}$, 121.6 nm) emission between $\sim$ 110 – 150~km altitudes.
+Solar wind protons penetrating as energetic neutral atoms into Mars’ thermosphere are thought to be primarily responsible for these auroras.
 Recent observations of spatially localized ``patchy" proton auroras suggest a possible direct deposition of protons into Mars’ atmosphere during unstable solar wind conditions.
-Here, we develop a purely data-driven model of proton auroras using Mars Atmosphere and Volatile EvolutioN (MAVEN) in-situ observations and limb scans of Ly-${\rm \alpha}$ emissions between 2014 -- 2022.
-We train an artificial neural network that reproduces individual Ly-${\rm \alpha}$ intensities with a Pearson correlation of $\sim$ 95\% along with a faithful reconstruction of the observed Ly-${\rm \alpha}$ emission altitude profiles.
-By performing a SHapley Additive exPlanations (SHAP) analysis, we find that Solar Zenith Angle, seasonal ${\rm CO_2}$ atmosphere variability, solar wind temperature, and density are the most important features for the modelled proton auroras.
-We also demonstrate that our model can serve as an inexpensive tool for simulating and characterizing Ly-${\rm \alpha}$ response under a variety of seasonal and upstream solar wind conditions.
+Improving our understanding of proton auroras is therefore important for characterizing the solar wind interaction with Mars’ atmosphere.
+Here, we develop a first purely data-driven model of proton auroras using Mars Atmosphere and Volatile EvolutioN (MAVEN) in-situ observations and limb scans of Ly-${\rm \alpha}$ emissions between 2014 -- 2022.
+We train an artificial neural network (ANN) that reproduces individual Ly-${\rm \alpha}$ intensities and relative Ly-${\rm \alpha}$ peak intensity enhancements with a Pearson correlation of $\sim$ 94\% and $\sim$ 60\% respectively for the test data, along with a faithful reconstruction of the shape of the observed Ly-${\rm \alpha}$ emission altitude profiles.
+By performing a SHapley Additive exPlanations (SHAP) analysis, we find that solar zenith angle, solar longitude, ${\rm CO_2}$ atmosphere variability, solar wind speed and temperature are the most important features for the modeled Ly-${\rm \alpha}$ peak intensity enhancements.
+Additionally, we find that the modeled peak intensity enhancements are high for early local time hours, particularly near polar latitudes, as well as weaker induced magnetic fields.
+Through SHAP analysis, we also identify the influence of biases in the training data and interdependecies between the measurements used for the modeling, and an improvement on those aspects can significantly improve the performance and applicability of the ANN model.

 \keywords{Solar Wind --- Planetary Magnetospheres --- Mars --- Aurorae --- Neural Networks}